bgian/Sketch-iOS-Library/README.md

 #### Usage

 1. Open `UIBlurEffectStyle.sketch`
-2. Right click on a blur type
+2. Copy style of any blur type
-3. Copy & Paste style on a layer
+3. Paste style to any shape

 #### Process